Designed by Ronald Fream, Pezula GC sits on a ridge overlooking one of the biggest lagoons in South Africa.

-To get to Pezula we drove east from George to Knysna, and then climbed significantly to the Pezula resort site which has jaw dropping views over the ocean as well as the extensive saltwater lagoon.
+To get to Pezula we drove east from George to Knysna, and then climb significantly uphill to get to the resort.

 But it was the golf course we came to see, and on a sunny, blue sky day we ventured on to the course.

-It was a roller coaster thrill ride right from the start, and very challenging...
+Playing Pezula was a roller coaster ride right from the start, and very challenging...

 The land did not strike me as particularly suitable for golf, but more credit must go to the architect because the end result is stunning.

-The par 5 1st hole has a ravine carry, and a semi blind uphill 3rd shot to a difficult green, and is too difficult, and takes too long to play, in my opinion.
+The par 5 first hole has a ravine carry, and a semi blind uphill approach to a difficult green.

-Still, it gets your attention, and the course never let's go from that point on until late in the back nine.
+Still, it does gets your attention, and the course does not let up from that point on until late in the back nine.

-There are a plethora of exciting, challenging, gorgeous golf holes with strategic bunkering, plenty of long carries, and camera snaps everywhere.
+There are spectacular golf holes throughout- with strategic bunkering, challenging carries, significant elevation changes, and camera snaps everywhere.

-I particularly liked the difficult par 4 2nd, and 4th holes, and the Nicklaus like par 3 5th.
+In the front nine, I particularly liked the difficult par 4 second, and fourth holes, and the Nicklaus like par 3 fifth.

 It just looks awesome!

-Probably the biggest disappointment with the course is holes 16 & 17.
+The biggest disappointment with the course are holes 16 & 17.

-Hole 16 is clearly a connecting hole to get you back up the hill, and is just awkward with its severe uphill, cross hill fairways with a creek through the middle, and 17 looks like an afterthought - I believe the hole was rerouted with a road going in, and will be redesigned again soon.
+Hole 16 is clearly a connecting hole to get you back up the hill, and is just awkward with severe cross hill fairways and a creek through the middle.

 Nevertheless Pezula was a delight to play, and all who played rated it highly.